rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    key in that range.
 Specify only 1 parameter to receive samples with that exact key.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** ``Not set``

 .. _Test Parameters to Control RTI Connext DDS Secure Options:

 Test Parameters to Control RTI Connext DDS Secure Options
 ---------------------------------------------------------

 -  ``-secureEncryptDiscovery``